tlevine/www.thomaslevine.com/content/!/table-words/index.md

 that if it sounds like Greek.*

 ### Rows
-The very first line in that table says "id, location, ...".
+The very first line in that table says "Country", "Life Expectancy" and "Income Per Person".
 This line is called the "header", and we'll get to that later.

 The rest of the lines are all *rows*.